-How to Make a Wired Subwoofer WirelessJune 22, 2018
+How to Make Your Subwoofer or Speakers WirelessJune 22, 2018

 Adding a powered subwoofer is arguably the most noticeable and exciting upgrade you can make to a home theater or audio system.
 The sonic power, low frequency extension and tactile energy generated by a subwoofer is incomparable.
 A great subwoofer turns watching a movie or listening to music into a more thrilling and immersive experience where you can hear and actually feel the sound.